saikiranreddypv2104/UVM-Test-Bench-For-APB-Protocol/README.md

 # APB Read operation:

-- Initiating a write operation in APB involves a handshake between the master and slave.The master asserts the `PSEL` signal to select the target slave, followed by placing the write address on the `PADDR` bus and the data on the `PWDATA` bus.
+- Initiating a write operation in APB involves a handshake between the master and slave.
+The master asserts the `PSEL` signal to select the target slave, placing the write address on the `PADDR` bus and the data on the `PWDATA` bus.
 It then activates the `PWRITE` signal to indicate a write operation and raises the PENABLE signal to initiate the transfer.
 The slave acknowledges its readiness by asserting the `PREADY` signal.
 Once the data transfer is complete, the slave de-asserts `PREADY`on the next clock cycle.
 The master acknowledges completion by de-asserting both `PENABLE` and `PSEL` signals, finalizing the write operation using these designated APB signals.

 ![Read operation in APB](Images/write_spec.png "title")

 # APB Write Operation:

-- Similarly to the Write operation ,Read operation have the same mechanism only difference is the `PWRITE` signal will be low during this operation , and the slave will push the data to the `PRWRITE`
+- Similarly to the Write operation, the Read operation has the exact mechanism only difference is the `PWRITE` signal will be low during this operation, and the slave will push the data to the `PRWRITE`

 ![Read operation in APB](Images/write_spec.png "title")